'Black Lives Matter' lesson divides small town in Wisconsin, but some hope this is a teachable moment - Local News 8

 “It seemed like a good time to talk about racism and what it is,” Statz, who had just started her position at the school after raising her two small children, told CNN.

 Statz developed a lesson for the next day that included a children’s book, a worksheet and an educational video.
-The children seemed engaged and asked a lot of questions, Statz said.
+She told CNN the students seemed interested in the lesson.

-The lesson, which discussed systemic racism and the Black Lives Matter movement, sparked outrage in Burlington and the backlash was swift.
+The lesson, which discussed systemic racism and the Black Lives Matter movement, sparked outrage in Burlington and the backlash was swift as first reported by NBC.

 Angry parents began calling for the teacher’s resignation.
 They accused her of “indoctrinating” children and a Facebook group titled “Parents Against Rogue Teachers” was formed.
 The anger eventually came to the fore at a fiery school board meeting.
 Days later, police investigated two acts of vandalism involving the N-word at two local schools, including Cooper Elementary.

-Note: Update: This article has been updated throughout, including adding acknowledgment that NBC was the first to report this story.